-- A. Students are expected to attend every day of the professional education experience. - B. Students are allowed one day of absence for each full-time clinical.
+- A. Students are expected to attend every day of the professional education experience. - B. Students must notify the clinical instructor and the DCE/ADCE immediately whenever absences are unavoidable (e.g., illness, injury, or emergency).
+Completion of the Clinical Absence Request Form is required for any absence.
+The form may be accessed here.
+Any absence from the facility may require the student to work additional hours at the end of their professional education experience or prior to the end of the concurrent semester.
+Students are allowed one day of excused absence for each full-time clinical.
 These days are to be used only for illness, emergency or death in the family.
-Additional days missed for illness or other approved reasons must be made up during the current professional education experience. - C. Students observe the holidays of the facility and not of the school, unless otherwise notified. - D. Students may not request time off during clinicals for job interviews, vacation, or to work on other projects or presentations. - E. Students must notify the DCE of any absence or schedule changes during the clinical. - F. The student who is absent or tardy >1 time from a clinical will submit a statement in writing regarding the absence and include a plan for demonstration of achievement of the outcome during the remainder of the clinical.
+Additional days missed for illness or other approved reasons must be made up during the current professional education experience or prior to the end of the concurrent semester.
+Extenuating circumstances will be determined on a case-by-case basis and decisions made per the discretion of the Clinical Education Team. - C. Students observe the holidays of the facility and not of the school, unless otherwise notified.
+Holiday site closures do not require the student to make up missed time.
+Facility holidays will not affect the 35-hour a week rule. - D. Students may not request time off during clinicals for job interviews, vacation, or to work on other projects or presentations. - E. Students must notify the DCE of any absence or schedule changes during the clinical. - F. The student who is absent or tardy >1 time from a clinical will submit a statement in writing regarding the absence and include a plan for demonstration of achievement of the outcome during the remainder of the clinical.
 This plan must meet faculty approval. - G. Students may request time off from Professional Education experience for extenuating circumstances (e.g., attendant in a wedding).
-Completion of the Unexcused Clinical Absence Request Form is required prior to leaving campus for the clinical experience.
+Completion of the Clinical Absence Request Form is required prior to leaving campus for the clinical experience.
 The form may be accessed here.
-The form must be submitted electronically along with an email notification sent to the DCE upon completion of the form.
 The request will be reviewed by the clinical education team and communicated to students via email and/or phone call indicating if the time-off was approved.
 If the time-off is approved, the student must notify the CI via email AND phone call or in-person to discuss the request.
-If the CI approves, they must send a letter of approval to the
+Students are allowed one day of excused absence for each full-time clinical.
+Additional days missed for illness or other approved reasons must be made up during the current professional education experience or prior to the end of the concurrent semester.
+Extenuating circumstances will be determined on a case-by-case basis and decisions made per the discretion of the Clinical Education Team.